Correct singing posture ( In 11 Easy Steps )

 The position of your shoulders will determine how your head will be positioned.
 You have probably noticed that when you are looking at your smartphone you instinctively lower your head and place your shoulders into a forward position, once you get used to this position it will be extremely difficult to stand with a straight back.
 Make sure that your shoulders are relaxed, pump out your chest and you will notice your shoulders will adopt a different position.

-If you are having difficulty, then stand up straight, pump your chest out, place both of your hands behind your back and touch both of your elbows.
+If you are having difficulty, then stand up straight, pump your chest out, place both of your hands behind your back, and touch both of your elbows.
 Just keep in mind that if you have been working out your back muscles then you probably won’t be able to touch your hands behind your back due to the bigger back muscles.

 You should relax your abs, this way your diaphragm can expand as much as it needs to.
 To know if you are using your abs correctly stand next to a wall and place one of your hands on your stomach, now start singing.
 You will notice that your abs will start contracting and expanding depending on how much air you need for singing.